3lackrukh/atlas-live_codes/singly_linked_lists/README.md

 Repository Contents
 The repository contains a simple program demonstrating the use of variadic functions.
 It includes:

+- ### main.c:
--main.c: The main program file that calls add_node function to add nodes with string data to a singly linked list.
+  The main program file that calls add_node function to add nodes with string data to a singly linked list.
 Prints the list.
+- ### add_node.c:
--add_node.c Function for adding nodes to the end of a singly linked list.
+  Function for adding nodes to the end of a singly linked list.
+- ### linked_list.h:
--linked_list.h: Header file containing declarations needed for both source files.
+  Header file containing declarations needed for both source files.
+- ### README.md:
--README.md: This document.
+  This document.
--Additionally, the repository contains a pre-compiled executable named link.
+- ### link:
-### This executable was compiled with the command gcc -Wall -Werror -Wextra -pedantic -std=gnu89.
+  This executable was compiled with:
+  #### gcc -Wall -Werror -Wextra -pedantic -std=gnu89.

 - [Introduction](#introduction)
 - [Understanding Structs](#understanding-structs)
 - [Challenges with Arrays](#challenges-with-arrays)